Additional information on how to Apply to the School of Pharmacy and Pharmaceutical Sciences.

 The PharmD program requires at least 62 semester credit hours of study at an accredited college or university, or an equivalent institution, as determined by the School of Pharmacy and Pharmaceutical Sciences, for admission.
 All course prerequisites must be completed by the time of matriculation, and each course must have a grade of C or better prior to enrollment.
 An overall GPA of 2.75 and a science GPA of 2.75 are minimum for entry.

-Note: Binghamton University does not currently issue forms I-20 or DS-2019 (necessary to apply for F-1 or J-1 nonimmigrant status) for the School of Pharmacy and Pharmaceutical Sciences.
-We are working to become registered in the SEVIS system governed by the United States Department of Homeland Security.
-We anticipate full registration prior to Fall 2018.
-Non-citizens currently in the U.S. in visa classifications that allow for full-time study “incidental to status” are encouraged to apply.
+Note: Binghamton University is now able to issue forms I-20 or DS-2019 (necessary to apply for F-1 or J-1 nonimmigrant status) for the School of Pharmacy and Pharmaceutical Sciences.
+Noncitizens currently in the U.S. in visa classifications that allow for full-time study “incidental to status” are also encouraged to apply.

 |PharmD in Pharmaceutical Science||March 1|